Endorheic basin: Occurrence

 In deserts, water inflow is low and loss to solar evaporation high, drastically reducing the formation of complete drainage systems.
 In the extreme case, where there is no discernible drainage system, the basin is described as arheic.
 Closed water flow areas often lead to the concentration of salts and other minerals in the basin.
 Minerals leached from the surrounding rocks are deposited in the basin, and left behind when the water evaporates.
-Thus endorheic basins often contain extensive salt pans (also called salt flats, salt lakes, alkali flats, dry lake beds or playas).
-These areas tend to be large, flat hardened surfaces and are sometimes used for aviation runways or land speed record attempts, because of their extensive areas of perfectly level terrain.
+Thus endorheic basins often contain extensive salt pans (also called salt flats, salt lakes, alkali flats, dry lake beds, or playas).
+These areas tend to be large, flat hardened surfaces and are sometimes used for aviation runways, or land speed record attempts, because of their extensive areas of perfectly level terrain.

 Both permanent and seasonal endorheic lakes can form in endorheic basins.
 Some endorheic basins are essentially stable because climate change has reduced precipitation to the degree that a lake no longer forms.
 Even most permanent endorheic lakes change size and shape dramatically over time, often becoming much smaller or breaking into several smaller parts during the dry season.
 As humans have expanded into previously uninhabitable desert areas, the river systems that feed many endorheic lakes have been altered by the construction of dams and aqueducts.
 As a result, many endorheic lakes in developed or developing countries have contracted dramatically, resulting in increased salinity, higher concentrations of pollutants, and the disruption of ecosystems.

 Even within exorheic basins, there can be "non-contributing", low-lying areas that trap runoff and prevent it from contributing to flows downstream during years of average or below-average runoff.
 In flat river basins, non-contributing areas can be a large fraction of the river basin, e.g. Lake Winnipeg's basin.
 A lake may be endorheic during dry years and can overflow its basin during wet years, e.g., the former Tulare Lake.

 Because the Earth's climate has recently been through a warming and drying phase with the end of the Ice Ages, many endorheic areas such as Death Valley that are now dry deserts were large lakes relatively recently.
 During the last ice age, the Sahara may have contained lakes larger than any now existing.

 Climate change coupled with the mismanagement of water in these endorheic regions has led to devastating losses in ecosystem services and toxic surges of pollutants.
 The desiccation of saline lakes produces fine dust particles that impair agriculture productivity and harm human health.
 Anthropogenic activity has also caused a redistribution of water from these hydrologically landlocked basins such that endorheic water loss has contributed to sea level rise, and it is estimated that most of the terrestrial water lost ends up in the ocean.
-In regions such as Central Asia, where they depend on endorheic basins and other surface water sources to satisfy their water needs, human activity greatly impacts the availability of that water.
+In regions such as Central Asia, where people depend on endorheic basins and other surface water sources to satisfy their water needs, human activity greatly impacts the availability of that water.